Systematic approach to measure the performance of microchannel-plate photomultipliers: Photon Detection Efficiency

 A very important parameter of any photosensor is its photon detection efficiency (PDE), which is a measure of the probability that an incident photon at the photocathode will be converted into a detectable signal at the anode.
-The PDE is the product of the quantum efficiency (QE), the collection efficiency (CE) and the active area ratio or form factor (FF) of the sensor:
+The PDE is the product of the QE, the CE and the fraction of active area or form factor (FF) of the sensor: